ujvaljoshi/basics-of-react-workshop-website/lessons/react-hooks.md

 icon: "book"
 ---

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
+You can learn more about hooks [here][hooks]

 Before understanding hooks lets do a example where we are using `state` in class components.
 Then we will convert class component into function component.